Wenbo-Wang-GH/bios611-project1/README.md

     > make clean; make report.pdf

-and the report will generate, and can be found in the home list of files.
+The report.knit.md and report.pdf will generate, and the file can be opened with:

+    > open report.pdf